tabfloater/tabfloater.github.io/_includes/documentation.md

 #### I have a problem / request / feedback

 We would love to hear from you.
-Please head over to GitHub and <a href="https://github.com/tabfloater/tabfloater/issues/new/choose" target="_blank">open a new issue</a>.
+Please head over to GitHub and <a href="https://github.com/tabfloater/tabfloater/issues/new/choose" target="_blank" rel="noopener">open a new issue</a>.

 > <sup>(Note: you need a GitHub account to open an issue)</sup>